benpate/activitystream/README.md

 ## This is an Experiment

 ActivityStreams is so hard to work with in a "strongly typed", "idiomatic go" way, because the W3C spec is so loose with types.
-While this is *great* for a Javascript, or old ColdFusion programmer, it's super-cumbersome to try to squeeze this into a Go, or TypeScript paradigm.
+While this is *great* for a Javascript, or an old ColdFusion programmer, it's super-cumbersome to try to squeeze this into a Go, or TypeScript paradigm.

 So, here's the idea (for now).
 EVERYTHING is *stored* as a `map[string]interface{}`, which is as big of a no-no as using Reflect.
 But, it's the only way to support the entire spec without doing [this](https://github.com/go-fed/activity/blob/master/streams/vocab/gen_type_activitystreams_accept_interface.go).